 The “bona fide” factor exception can only be justified when a California employer can prove the factor is only “job related” and has nothing to do with gender or any other issue, and it must be consistent with a “business necessity.”
 It is important to note that an employer will not be able to justify the “bona fide” factor if the employee is able to show another business practice exists which serves the same business purpose without justifying the difference in pay.

-If you have questions regarding your interpretation of or ensuring compliance with the California Fair Pay Act we invite you to contact the Watkins Firm for a free consultation at 858-535-1511.
+If you have questions regarding your interpretation of or ensuring compliance with the California Fair Pay Act we invite you to contact the Watkins Firm or call today for a free consultation at 858-535-1511.